-Underwater Archaeology Field Methods is an intensive course designed to simultaneously teach students field techniques of archaeological excavation and documentation of underwater sites while producing outstanding archaeological results from the projects being worked on.
+Maritime Archaeology Field Methods is an intensive course designed to simultaneously teach students field techniques of archaeological excavation and documentation of maritime sites while producing outstanding archaeological results from the projects being worked on.
 Directing the field school this summer is Dr. John Bratten and Greg Cook, both professors of archaeology at The University of West Florida.

 During the course of the summer, field school studentsâ€™ activities will include utilizing remote sensing survey using magnetometer and side scan sonar equipment, site testing and excavation on potential sixteenth-century shipwreck sites in Pensacola Bay, and hull recording and underwater photography of a nineteenth-century sidewheel steamboat in Seminole, Alabama, as well as site assessments and dives on known historic wrecks located in the area.
 UWF graduate students Wayne Abrahamson (Graduate Field Director, Seminole Operations) and Brian Adams (Graduate Field Director in training) will lead the way with support from fellow graduate supervisors in training Kendra Kennedy, Christine Mavrick, Bill Neal, Dean Nones, and Nicole Tumbleson.
 When not diving, students will perform topside duties such as dive tending and support, artifact recording, and database entry.
 While fieldwork is the focus of the summer session, it will also be supplemented by lectures and discussions on themes ranging from the colonization of northwest Florida, maritime landscapes and economic maritime connections in the Gulf region.
 Students may also be called on to participate in the conservation and laboratory analysis of recovered material.